 Curling began in Vancouver in 1912 when Lester and Frank Patrick built the Denman Arena.
-This facility was affectionately known as "the Pile", bringing hockey to Vancouver as well as curling.
+This facility was affectionately known as "the Pile," bringing hockey to Vancouver as well as curling.

 The Vancouver Curling Club occupied the basement of the Denman Arena.
 Curling stopped during the First World War and did not recommence until 1931 at the newly built Forum on the current PNE grounds with 10 sheets of curling ice.

 During the 62 years that the VCC spent on Dinmont Avenue, the club and its building had an exciting history.
-39 of the club's 48 provincial championships - our purple heart winners - were captured by VCC teams curling off of our sand-based floor and on sheets that were a couple of feet short of regulation.
-From the piano in the upper lounge and the cafeteria in the lower lounge to the roof and column replacement and the annual spring-time heaves in the ice, the VCC and its members had a number of highs and lows in five-sheet facility.
+Thirty-nine of the club's 48 provincial championships - our purple heart winners - were captured by VCC teams curling off of our sand-based floor and on sheets that were a few of feet short of regulation.
+This included the Lyall Dagg team that won the 1964 men's world championship.

 In August 2011, the Club moved to a new eight-sheet facility.
-Located in Hillcrest Centre, the legacy curling facility from the 2010 Olympic and Paralympic Winter Games, the VCC now has a cement floor, a modern ice plant and a proud new home inside of a community recreation centre.
+Located in Hillcrest Centre, the legacy curling facility from the 2010 Olympic and Paralympic Winter Games, the VCC now has a concrete floor, a modern ice plant and a proud new home inside of a community recreation centre.